India: Farmers launch nationwide strike over new laws | DW | 08.12.2020

-Farmer unions in India have called for a general strike over new agricultural laws that are aimed at liberalizing the industry.
-The nationwide shutdown comes a day before talks with the government.
+Farmer unions in India launched a nationwide shutdown over new agricultural laws that are aimed at liberalizing the industry.
+The deadlock continues as further talks with the government have been canceled.

-Indian farmers called for a one-day nationwide strike on Tuesday after days of blockading New Delhi in a bid to force the government to repeal its new market-friendly farm laws.
+Indian farmers held a one-day nationwide strike on Tuesday after days of blockading New Delhi in a bid to force the government to repeal its new market-friendly farm laws.

 Tuesday's strike, called Bharat Bandh, saw tens of thousands of farmers blocking key roads and rail lines across the country, affecting transport services and offices.

-They have received support from railway workers, truck drivers and other unions, who are joining them in the strike.
+They received support from railway workers, truck drivers, and other unions, who are joining them in the strike.

+The strike received a mixed response across India, with markets, businesses and roads closed in some regions, while other regions remained unaffected.

-The farmers have emphasized that the strike is a peaceful protest, and they will ensure that emergency services such as ambulances and fire brigades aren't affected.
+The farmers had emphasized that the strike would be a peaceful protest, and they would ensure that emergency services such as ambulances and fire brigades weren't affected.

 "Our protest is peaceful, and we'll continue that way.
 Bharat Bandh is a symbolic protest to register our opposition.
 It is to show that we don't support some of the policies of the government," farmers' union leader Rakesh Tikait told reporters.